-Project Manager Beth Crawford will spoke on the rescue and restoration of his Columbus Avenue residence in “Gustav Stickley: At Home in Syracuse” at the Strathmore Speaker Series on Thursday, September 28th, 2017.
+Project Manager Beth Crawford spoke on the rescue and restoration of his Columbus Avenue residence in “Gustav Stickley: At Home in Syracuse” at the Strathmore Speaker Series on Thursday, September 28th, 2017.
 A full video recording of this event is available on the Series’ Facebook page here.

 About Beth Crawford